Loan Repayment Assistance Programs

 Pitt Law Loan Repayment Assistance Program

-The Loan Repayment Assistance Program provides direct financial assistance to qualifying Pitt Law graduates who enter public interest careers by contributing a set sum of money to their student loan payments.
+The Loan Repayment Assistance Program provides direct financial assistance to qualifying graduates who enter public interest careers by contributing money to their student loan payments.
 Recent Pitt Law graduates may apply for consideration if they meet the requirements for "qualifying employment" and "qualifying income."
-Pitt Law graduates must work full-time for a public interest or public service employer.
-This includes public employers such as legal services entities, governmental and intergovernmental employers, non profit employment and public defender or prosecutor offices.
-An applicant income qualifies if his/her family's annual AGI is approximately 400% of the Federal Poverty Guidelines (please see the application for more details).
+Graduates must work full-time for a public interest or public service employer.
+An applicant's income qualifies if their family's annual AGI is approximately 400% of the Federal Poverty Guidelines (please see the application for more details).

 H. Rowena Herring Family Loan Repayment Assistance Program

 The H. Rowena Herring Program will assist a recent graduate working in an area of public interest related to child welfare.
-Recent Pitt Law gradautes may apply for consideration if they meet the requirement for "qualifying employment", "qualifying income" and past participation in a Clinical Program of the Law School dealing with the health and well-being of families and/or children.
-Preference will also be given to recent graduates who are residents of Pennsylvania.
-Pitt Law graduates must work full-time in an area of public interest related to child welfare.
+Graduates may apply for consideration if they meet requirements for qualifying employment, qualifying income, and past participation in a Law School Clinical Program connected to the health and well-being of families and children.
+Preference will also be given to recent graduates who are Pennsylvania residents.

 The Honorable Gary L. Lancaster Award for Public Interest or Service

-The Honorable Gary L. Lancaster Award will assist a recent graduate working in the area of public interest or service.
-Recent Pitt Law graduates may apply for consideration if they meet the requirements for the Pitt Law Loan Repayment Assistance program as well as submission of a letter of recommendation.
-Qualified graduates must be a western Pennsylvania resident from under-represented backgrounds, who graduated from the Law School with high academic achievement.
+The Honorable Gary L. Lancaster Award will assist a recent graduate working in public interest or service.
+Graduates may apply if they meet the Pitt Law Loan Repayment Assistance program requirements and submit a letter of recommendation.
+Qualified graduates must be Western Pennsylvania residents from underrepresented backgrounds with high academic achievement.